 - Burners vary in temperatures, my caramel cooked in 25 minutes on med-low heat.
 Your burner may differ and you may need to cook your caramel longer or shorter depending on the heat.
 The caramel should be on a slow rolling boil and will have reached the correct temperature when the caramel is amber brown.

-- If you want the caramel to be firm at room temperature, add 1/2 tsp of Xanthan gum to the allulose, water, butter, and heavy cream before you begin cooking.
+- If you want the caramel to be firm at room temperature, you can either add 1/2 tsp of Xanthan gum to the allulose, water, butter, and heavy cream before you begin cooking.
 Or use 1 tsp of Pomona's Universal Pectin.
 Regular pectin will not work, you need to use pectin that thickens without sugar.

 Tips for the crust

 - If you are using a thin-walled cake pan I recommend covering it in tinfoil.
 Coconut flour has a tendency to over brown, and if the pan is thin, tinfoil greatly reduces over-browning.
 I love USA pans.
 They are heavy duty and I find for low carb baking they are the best.
 A heavy-duty commercial grade pan does not require the extra step of adding tinfoil.

 - You can use butter in place of coconut oil.
 Low carb chocolate does not melt very well and is not spreadable without an addition.
 The single tablespoon of additional coconut oil makes the chocolate smooth, glossy and spreadable.